04 Jul Make your outdoor ceremony a big success

 In time-honoured blog fashion, I have 10 tips up my sleeve, and they apply to all kinds of ceremony.
 I’m interested in beautiful, practical and personal ceremonies, which skip neatly around most of the most common pitfalls.

 2. Are they sitting comfortably?
 This question is just as much about focus and concentration.
 We all relax better when we’re sitting down.
-Also, you need to consider the needs of the older generation and families with young children.
+Also, it’s good to consider the needs of the older generation and families with young children.
 People tend to overestimate how long they’ll be comfortable standing.
 I reckon 20 minutes – tops.
 Arrange your seating in a warm, friendly curve, so everyone can see each other.

 3. Create a backdrop.
 Again, Nature often provides a stunning solution.
 If you’re having a photographer, she/he will make a bee-line for a good backdrop.
 You can also create a beautiful focal point with flowers, awnings, archways, or just the view into the distance.
 I wrote a blog all about that, if you need some inspiration.